gdnuwanlakmal/Fortiget-SD-WAN-configurations-CLI/README.md

 # Fortiget-SD-WAN-configurations-CLI-
-how to configuration about Fortiget sd-wan and add ISP interface
+How to Configure FortiGate SD-WAN and Add ISP Interfaces